Francesco De Leo: Career

 De Leo is co-founder and partner of Kaufmann Marczyk Capital Partners (KMCP), advising financial institutions in the field of asset management and portfolio selection.
 KMCP provides indices for assessing the sustainability of portfolios, funds, corporations and markets.
 The principal focus is on mitigating unexpected risks that are affecting asset allocation and portfolio management at large/diversified financial institutions.
-KMCP together with Media Tenor is working with the Managing Director of the United Nations HQs in Geneva, Michael Moller, at launch of the Global Sustainability Index (GSI), backed by the Chairman of Deutsche Borse, Dr. Joachim Faber.
+KMCP together with Media Tenor is working with the managing director of the United Nations HQs in Geneva, Michael Moller, at launch of the Global Sustainability Index (GSI), backed by the Chairman of Deutsche Borse, Dr. Joachim Faber.

-Prof. De Leo is also acting as President of European Operations for Prodea Systems, a Dallas-based company leading in the field of the “Internet of Things”.
-He is the Founder and the Executive Chairman of Green Comm Challenge, which focuses on investments in green technology in the US and Europe and a Professor of Corporate Strategy at LUISS Guido Carli University in Rome.
+De Leo is also acting as President of European Operations for Prodea Systems, a Dallas-based company leading in the field of the “Internet of Things”.
+He is the Founder and the Executive Chairman of Green Comm Challenge, which focuses on investments in green technology in the US and Europe and a professor of Corporate Strategy at LUISS Guido Carli University in Rome.

 He is currently serving as a member of the following Advisory Boards: